 Greek immigrants, many hailing from the Peloponnese, began to arrive in Canada in the nineteenth century.
 The first hub of the Greek-Canadian community was Montreal, where immigrants formed tight bonds and established themselves in the city.

 Canada’s discriminatory preference for immigrants from Northern and Western Europe impeded a great number of Greeks from entering the country through to the twentieth century, however.

-It was only after the Second World War that the country opened up to immigrants from Southern Europe, and Greeks began to flow into Canada in the post war period, with the year 1967 serving as the peak of Greek immigration to the country.
+It was only after the Second World War that the country welcomed immigrants from Southern Europe, and Greeks began to flow into Canada in the post-war period, with the year 1967 serving as the peak of Greek immigration to the country.

 Germany and the UK, home to historic Greek communities

 The economic crisis in Greece left many young people without hope of finding a well-paying job in Greece, causing waves of Greeks to leave the country in its wake.

 In search of better opportunities, many Greeks went to the UK and Germany, home to an estimated 300,000 to 400,000 and 453,000 people of Greek descent, respectively.

 Although a large number of Greeks moved to the European countries in recent years, there is a long history of immigration from Greece to both Germany and the UK, spanning centuries.